Expurple/home.expurple.me/content/inspiration/Music.md

 The Mountain Goats - Goths (I went through the discography once, the others didn't get me like this one)

-Band Of Skulls (I've only listened to a few songs, but they slap)
+Band Of Skulls (a few songs slap hard)

 Morphine